st01c/Twine-resources/_twine-files/README.md

 Please download the Twine tutorial project file on Canvas.
+(An announcement from March 14, 2019 has the most recent download link.)